btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 In this quick example we will demonstrate using modules with strong boundaries and an enforced public API.

-To facilitate the 'citadel' approach some teams re-organize the code so that all module code is together instead of Rails approach of scattered across the app (some modular proponents like to encourage the rails code to be its own module and not mixed with 'our' code) - this article will show how to do this fully in this style:
+To facilitate the 'citadel' approach some teams re-organize the code so that all module code is together instead of Rails approach of scattered across the app (some modular proponents like to encourage the rails code to be its own module and not mixed with 'our' code) - this article will show how to do this fully in this style (mini-inner-rails apps):

 ```
 ├── app